Visitors from most countries will need a visa. It cannot be obtained at the border; therefore you should apply for a Russian Visa prior to travelling.

 Applicants are advised not to submit passports in passport covers, as these would be removed and will not be returned to applicants.

-Nationals of Austria, Belgium, Estonia, Finland, France, Germany, Greece, Israel, Italy, Luxembourg, Portugal, Spain and the Netherlands need to provide an insurance policy for the whole period of stay in Russia while applying for a visa.
+Nationals of Austria, Belgium, Bulgaria, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Latvia, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and the Netherlands need to provide an insurance policy for the whole period of stay in Russia while applying for a visa.

-Submission of Visa application and collection of passports can be done by
+Submission of Visa application can be done by the Applicant only.

 Visa applications can only be submitted at the addresses below.